ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 Key the Metal Idol is a Japanese anime series from the 90s.
 It follows the story of a robotic girl Tokiko "Key" Mima and is a "somewhat dark drama with elements of mecha and sci-fi".
-(Disclaimer: quoting Wikipedia here.
-This anime is on my watch list though.)

 In episode 9, *Return*, the mysterious character "D" is locked in a cell with just computer terminal.
 In a close-up scene, we see D